Precision three-dimensional imaging of nuclei using recoil-free jets: Introduction

-In this paper, we improve the perturbative accuracy of the lepton-jet correlation by using a recoiling-free jet axis \cite{Bertolini:2013iqa} instead of a standard jet axis.
-The use of this jet axis eliminates redundant soft factors found in the traditional lepton-jet correlation \cite{Liu:2018trl,Liu:2020dct} and avoids the complications associated with resumming non-global logarithms beyond NLL.
+In this paper, we improve the perturbative accuracy of the lepton-jet correlation by using a recoiling-free jet axis \cite{Bertolini:2013iqa,Larkoski:2014uqa} instead of a standard jet axis.
+As the direction of the recoiling-free jet axis is insensitive to soft emissions, the use of this jet axis removes the non-global logarithms associated with the asymmetric treatment of soft radiation in the azimuthal angular distribution in the back-to-back limit \cite{Banfi:2008qs,Chien:2020hzh,Chien:2022wiq} and thus avoids the complications associated with resumming non-global logarithms beyond NLL.
 In this paper, we use the machinery of soft-collinear effective theory (SCET) to derive a factorization theorem tailored for back-to-back lepton-jet configurations in electron-proton (e-p) collisions.
 As a result, we present the first all-order resummation at NNLL accuracy for lepton-jet azimuthal distributions.
 Furthermore, we remark that all perturbative and non-perturbative ingredients for this process are known up to N$^2$LO+N$^3$LL accuracy, with the exception of the constant $j^{[2]}$ in the perturbative expansion for the recoil-free jet function.
-Nevertheless, this constant was extracted numerically \cite{Gutierrez-Reyes:2019vbx} from the Event2 generator \cite{Catani:1996vz}.
+Nevertheless, this constant was extracted numerically \cite{Gutierrez-Reyes:2019vbx} from the Event2 generator \cite{Catani:1996vz}\footnote{A preliminary numerical results of $j^{[2]}$ are also presented in \cite{scet2023}.}.
 Thus the azimuthal angle decorrelation that we discuss in this paper offers the advantage of being insensitive to the non-perturbative contributions of the FF, which allows one to exceed the perturbative accuracy of SIDIS.